samuelhward/LOCUST_IO/README.md

         dfn/Fh                                                          #Dfn grid (for IDFTYP!=3)
         dfn_s/Fh_s                                                      #Dfn grid error (for IDFTYP!=3)

 LOCUST dumps distribution functions in unformatted binary format.
 Different run-time flag combinations will dictate whether the above fields are written to file.
-The Dfn grid is in markers m^-3 (one must integrate to get per bin for plotting).
+The Dfn grid is in SI units [s^3/m^6] (one must integrate to get particles per bin for plotting).

 ### Processing Routines